Getting Started

 You can now run the file using luau test.luau and analyze it using luau-analyze test.luau.

-Note that there are no warnings about calling ispositive() with a string, or calling isfoo() a number.
-This is because the type checking uses non-strict mode by default, which is lenient in how it infers types used by the program.
+Note that there are no warnings about calling ispositive() with a string, or calling isfoo() with a number.
+This is because Luau’s type checking uses non-strict mode by default, which only reports errors if it’s certain a program will error at runtime.

 Now modify the script to include --!strict at the top: